Giving Your Scraps a Second Chance

 Why do you only have two options for weekly pickups?

 Our business is small and just getting started.
-That means one person often wears many hats — from chicken care to desk work and everything in between.
+Each person holds multiple roles, from chicken care to desk work and everything in between.
+We schedule pickups twice a week to ensure there is enough time to manage all other aspects of the business with care.

-We schedule pickups twice a week to ensure there's enough time to manage all other aspects of the business with care.
 As our customer base grows and we can expand our team, all current customers will be offered the option to change to a new weekday.

 What can’t I put in the bucket?